nds-swe/swdt/docs/tasks/spring-starter.md

 1. Our app does not yet do too much - we will fix that later in the lecture
 2. Our app uses a non-production grade authentication - this is fine for now, we learn an [`E` profile](/docs/guiding-thread#profiles), we draw the line here for now and will improve it later, for now it is secure enough
-3. Our app is not conveniently deployable - we also want to produce an usable artifact
+3. Our app is not conveniently deployable - we also want to produce an usable artifact 👇🏼

 ## Building docker
 In the lecture today we have refreshed our [docker](/docs/tools/docker) knowledge.
 Time to put it under test.

-_Hint_: You need a `build` app for the image.
+_Hint_: You need a `build`(built) app for the image.
 The build step is also explained in the tutorial linked on the next line but it should be present from [past lecture _BSY_ (gradle)](/docs/expectations#-gradle).

 :::note Task
 _Dockerize_ your application, either you figure it our after todays lesson or use the [official tutorial](https://spring.io/guides/gs/spring-boot-docker/).